PythonAsiaOrganization/public-docs/privacy-policy.md

 ## 1. Who We Are

 The Python Asia Organization (PAO) is a non-profit entity registered in Estonia, dedicated to promoting the Python programming language in East and Southeast Asia.
-Our registered address is [Insert Address].
-For privacy-related inquiries, please contact us at [privacy@pythonasia.org](mailto:privacy@pythonasia.org).
+Our business address is 110-0015 Tokyo-to, Taito-ku, Higashi-Ueno 1-11-1, GOSHO Kasugadori Building, 9th Floor.
+For privacy-related inquiries, please contact us at privacy@pythonasia.org.

 ## 2. What Data We Collect